-- compensation is determined on an individual basis by the need to attract and retain talented, qualified and effective executives; - total compensation is set with reference to the market for similar positions in comparable companies and with reference to the location of employment; and

-• the current market and economic environment.
+- compensation is determined on an individual basis by the need to attract and retain talented, qualified and effective executives; - total compensation is set with reference to the market for similar positions in comparable companies and with reference to the location of employment; and - the current market and economic environment.

-For the year ended December 31, 2016, the Compensation Committee was comprised of three independent directors; Mr. Webster, Mr. Haworth (Chair) and Mr. Kinley.
+For the year ended December 31, 2017, the Compensation Committee was comprised of three independent directors; Mr. Webster, Mr. Haworth (Chair) and Mr. Kinley.
+Following the Meeting, the Compensation Committee will be comprised of Mr. Haworth (Chair), Mr. Kinley and Ms. Decher, each of whom is independent.
 The Board is satisfied that the composition of the Compensation Committee ensures an objective process for determining compensation.
-All members of the Compensation Committee have had significant experience in the mining sector, including the junior exploration sector and on other boards of directors.
+All members of the Compensation sector and on other boards of directors.
 The responsibilities, powers and operation of the Compensation Committee are included in the Compensation Committee Mandate which is included in Appendix A.